 Influenza refers to illness caused by the influenza viruses, but the term is commonly and incorrectly used to refer to similar illnesses caused by other viral respiratory pathogens.
 Influenza viruses are classified as type A, B, or C by their nucleoproteins and matrix proteins.
 Influenza C virus infection does not cause typical influenza illness and is not discussed here.

 Hemagglutinin (H) is a glycoprotein on the influenza viral surface that allows the virus to bind to cellular sialic acid and fuse with the host cell membrane.
 Neuraminidase (NA), another surface glycoprotein, enzymatically removes sialic acid, promoting viral release from the infected host cell.
 There are 18 H types and 11 NA types, giving 198 possible combinations, but only a few are human pathogens.

 Antigenic drift refers to relatively minor, progressive mutations in preexisting combinations of H and NA antigens, resulting in the frequent emergence of new viral strains.
 These new strains may cause seasonal epidemics because protection by antibody generated to the previous strain is decreased.

 Pandemics are much less common.
-As of 2013, there have been 6 major pandemics, typically named after the presumed location of origin:
+There have been 6 major influenza pandemics, typically named after the presumed location of origin:

 Certain patients are at high risk of complications from influenza: